pf4j/pf4j/README.md

 **PLUGIN** = a container for **EXTENSION POINTS** and **EXTENSIONS** + lifecycle methods (start, stop, delete)

 A **PLUGIN** is similar with a **MODULE** from other systems.
-If you don't need lifecycle methods (hook methods for start, stop, ...) you are not forced to supply a plugin class (the `PluginClass` property from the plugin descriptor is optional).
-You only need to supply some description of plugin (id, version, author, ...) for a good tracking (your application want to know who supplied the extensions or extensions points).
+If you don't need lifecycle methods (hook methods for start, stop, delete) you are not forced to supply a plugin class (the `PluginClass` property from the plugin descriptor is optional).
+You only need to supply some description of plugin (id, version, author, ...) for a good tracking (your application wants to know who supplied the extensions or extensions points).

 How to use
 -------------------